Kuoxsr/fhb-villager-sounds/README.md

 * To hear the end credits speech, defeat the ender dragon (or you could go to the options menu and click "Credits & Attribution" and then "Credits," but what fun is that?)
 Make sure you have "Music" turned up on the "Music & Sound Options" screen.

+* To hear other sounds, just play the game.
+You'll hear them eventually.

 ## Editions
 ### Original
 This was the original, built quickly based on Hawkie's joking attempt to imitate the villager sounds on her live-stream.
 She had no idea at the time that someone would take her seriously.
 It came together just in time for a special live-stream event in which FlyingHawkButt joined the rest of [CarlCrafts](https://www.twitch.tv/carlcrafts)' mod team in their attempt to defeat the Ender Dragon.
 The sheer hilarity that ensued was quite the experience.